spohnan/lucee-eb-example/README.md

 `make tomcat-run` - Package and run the current project code on a local Tomcat instance.
 Open `http://localhost:8080` in a browser once started.

-`make deploy-version-console` - Deploy an existing version using the console.
-Set the version as an environment variable before calling ex: "VERSION=0.0.3 make deploy-version-console"

-`make deploy-console` - Build and push local code to S3 and then deploy using the console.

 ### Code Structure

 ```